 Diabetes and Diabetic Neuropathy

-This page focuses on the research abstract ‘One Year of Seal Oil Omega-3 Supplementation Stops the Progression of Diabetic Sensorimotor Polyneuropathy: Results from a Clinical Pilot Trial’ as posted in the Canadian Journal of Diabetes
+This page focuses on the published research ’12 months of Auum Seal Oil Omega-3 Supplementation Stops the Progression of Diabetic Sensorimotor Polyneuropathy: Results from a Clinical Pilot Trial’ as posted in the Canadian Journal of Diabetes

 The unpublished results were shared on July 10, 2016 on the The Effect of Mammalian Omega-3s on Diabetic Neuropathy but now the trial analysis information is available for you to learn about the results (see below).
 There is currently NO nutritional intervention for diabetes and Diabetic Neuropathy – the medical focuses only on insulin/blood sugar management and symptoms/pain management.